shiva-s30/265460-MiniProject/README.md

 ## Marking scheme
  - Round 1
-   -Positive Score of 10 for right answer
+	 - Positive Score of 10 for right answer
-   -Negative Score of 2 for wrong answer
+	 - Negative Score of 2 for wrong answer
  - Round 2
-   -Positive Score of 10 for right answer
+	 - Positive Score of 10 for right answer
-   -Negative Score of 1 for wrong answer
+	 - Negative Score of 1 for wrong answer
  - Round 3
-   -Positive Score of 7 for right answer
+	 - Positive Score of 7 for right answer
-   -Negative Score of -7 for wrong answer
+	 - Negative Score of -7 for wrong answer

  ## References
  |Links|Description|